walshbr/walshbr.github.io/_drafts/2023-06-15-pedagogies-of-listening.md

 * academy encourages taking up space and talking. how might silence be a mode of action? rather than a fully thought out piece, maybe just aim to iterate through different tactics and lineages of silences?

-* jazz - listening with big ears
+* jazz - listening with big ears,
 * the tactics from the Amanda post - https://walshbr.com/blog/building-community-and-generosity-in-the-context-of-graduate-education/
 * making space - Counting to seven
 * art of asking questions